Genome Sequencing and Analysis

 Please see Submitting Your Samples for information.

-Do I need to do a Bioanalyzer?
-Will a TapeStation report be sufficient?
+Do I need to do a Bioanalyzer/TapeStation report for RNA-Seq samples?

-Yes (for RNA samples), a Bioanalyzer report is preferred.
-For RNA samples we require that the Bioanalyzer report not be older than a week at the time of submission.
+Yes.
+We require that the Bioanalyzer/TapeStation report not be older than a week at the time of submission.
 If samples have undergone a freeze/thaw cycle or have been shipped since then we strongly recommend rerunning the sample.
 We cannot provide a guarantee for data quality if the above conditions are not met.

-A Bioanalyzer report is not required for gDNA samples, but is required for cDNA samples.
+A Bioanalyzer/TapeStation report is not required for gDNA samples, but is required for cDNA samples.

-Researchers can send samples to the Molecular Pathology Core.
-If you dilute your samples, please indicate this in the sample name.
+Researchers can send samples to the Molecular Pathology Core .
+If you dilute your samples, please indicate this in your Sample Form.

-If you would like to purchase your own Bioanalyzer reagents, you may use our Bioanalyzer as a self-service instrument.
+If you would like to purchase your own reagents, you may use our Bioanalyzer or TapeStation as a self-service instrument.
 Please contact firstname.lastname@example.org to set up an appointment.
-This is recommended for advanced users only.
+This is recommended for advanced users only, we do not offer training on this instrument.

 Custom projects/self-prepared libraries